-- First Condition is the boundary condition.
-(A hidden boundary condition is when the list is the empty list, which fails.) - Second Condition is the recursive case. - In each recursion the list that is being checked is getting smaller until the predicate is satisfied or the empty list is reached.
+The first condition is the boundary condition.

+(A hidden boundary condition is when the list is the empty list, which fails.)

+The second condition is the recursive case.

+In each recursion the list that is being checked is getting smaller until the predicate is satisfied or the empty list is reached.